tonyblatt/git-guru/README.md

 # git-guru

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... make Tony a happy Tonny.

 ## Usage